fpereiracalvo/fjv-modules/Documentation/ModulesAttributes.md

 - **Input**: The module will run only in first place.
 - **Output**: The module will run as a output module, in last place.
 - **ControlTaker**: The module will run and return inmediatelly a result.
 That can be use with a nested module factory.
 - **Unique**: The module will run only one time and it cannot argument more than one time.
-Throw an error if the same argment exists more than one.
+Throw an error if the same argment exists more than once.

 ```csharp
 // define the module name and running control.